 As parents, you want nothing more than to see your child happy, content, and healthy.
 And that is why it may cause you a great deal of worry and anxiety when your child gets sick.
 Isn’t it time you stopped worrying and learned how to boost immunity for your child?

 What does being sick mean for a child?
 It is much more than just the physical discomfort that the child has to endure (which by itself can be significant).
 It also means days away from school and friends, and at home, the loss of playtime and learning.

-Given the impact of sick days on the overall development of your child, it is natural for you as parents to want to help build your child’s immunity to help minimize them.
+Given the impact of sick days on the overall development of your child, it is natural for you as parents to want to learn how to boost immunity to help minimize them.

 When a child is sick, it means that their immunity is compromised.
 The immune system plays a vital role in a child’s growth and development, and it protects them from harmful germs, bacteria, and viruses.
 When a child’s immune system is weak, they become more susceptible to getting ill1.

-Fortunately, there are several simple steps that you can take to boost their immunity and raise a happy and healthy child.
+Fortunately, there are several simple steps so that you can learn how to boost immunity and raise a happy and healthy child.

-When it comes to your child’s immunity, there are several practical things you can put into motion to help strengthen it.
+When it comes to how to boost immunity, there are several practical things you can put into motion to help strengthen it.
 Help your child build up their first line of defense and reduce sick days by focusing on the following.

 Did you know that your preschoolers need to sleep longer than you do?
 According to the Sleep Foundation, your child needs at least 10-13 hours of regular sleep2.

 Sleep helps in developing your child’s mental and motor skills, attention, and above all, immunity3.
 Children who are sick get tired more easily and need time to recuperate4.
 Hence, encourage them to get adequate sleep to help them recover faster and reduce sick days.